lammps/lammps/doc/src/Errors_messages.rst

 *Unbalanced quotes in input line*
    No matching end double quote was found following a leading double quote.

+*Unexpected argument in CAC pair style invocation* Self-explanatory.
+Check the input script or data file.
+See the documentation for appropriate syntax.

+*Unexpected argument in cac/coul/wolf invocation* Self-explanatory.
+Check the input script.
+See the documentation for appropriate syntax.

+*Unexpected argument in cac/lj invocation; only accepts cutoff and the 'one' keyword* Self-explanatory.
+Check the input script.
+See the documentation for appropriate syntax.

 *Unexpected end of -reorder file*
    Self-explanatory.